nomad-software/bfg/README.md

 ### Usage

-Brainfuck programs can be run by specifing the `-f` switch.
+Brainfuck programs can be specified by specifing the `-f` switch.

 ```
 bfg -f program.bf